Kumayl00/MYFIRSTPROJECT/README.md

 Responsive Design: Fully responsive layout that adapts seamlessly across desktop, tablet, and mobile devices.

 favicon: attempted but did not work due to time constraints and so is not visible.

+Code Used
+i used chatgpt to give me the base structure of the code and also a general idea of how the website could look

+Content
+Content for the website was created by me with some assistance from ChatGPT

+Media
+The Images from my site were all taken from pexels and the links from youtube or external mental health websites